sunandita-kaveti05/Blog_generator/README.md

 The system generates a complete blog containing:

 SEO title
 Meta description
 600+ word article
 Review-based hashtags
 Sentiment breakdown

-(As described in the Abstract and Implementation sections of the report
+(As described in the Abstract and Implementation sections of the report MINIPROJECT_REPORT)

-MINIPROJECT_REPORT

-)

-✨ Features
+✨ Features :

 🔍 Scrapes real customer reviews using the Apify API